 To choose the best logo shape for your company, you must think about your company and the message you want to convey.
 To do that, you should look at three basic considerations.

-Shapes by Industry
+Shapes and Geometry by Industry

 Likewise, companies in finance, insurance, and other conservative industries are likely to choose squares or rectangles to represent themselves.
 The hallmark of companies in these industries is trust.
 Selecting squares and rectangles helps to reassure potential clients.